azagaya/laigter-docs/docs/source/Introduction/main-window.rst

 Dock Widgets
 ------------

-Most of the controls of Laigter are placed in dock widgets that you can move arround the gui.
+Most of the controls of Laigter are placed in dock widgets that you can move around the GUI.
 The following image shows all of the dock widgets together:

 .. image:: img/DockWidgets.png

 The controls of each individual dock widget will be explained in a section of their own, but here is a brief explanation of the docks.

-- Normal/Specular/Parallax/Occlusion: this dock contain the controls for tweaking the generation of each map.
+- Normal/Specular/Parallax/Occlusion: this dock contains the controls for tweaking the generation of each map.
-- Sprite Proerties Dock Widget: In this dock, you have some controls and information of the currently selected sprite.
+- Sprite Properties Dock Widget: In this dock, you have some controls and information of the currently selected sprite.
 You can change its position in the canvas, as well as its rotation and scale.
-You can select to generate maps in a *tiled* way, and choose how to extend it outside it bonds (select neighbours).
+You can select to generate maps in a *tiled* way, and choose how to extend it outside it bonds (select neighbors).
 Also, here you can make animations out of a sprite sheet, splitting the texture in multiple frames.
 - Visualization: This dock lets you choose what map you want to see, or select preview to see the result with dynamic lighting.
 Also, some other controls let you tweak the preview a bit.
 - Textures: This dock just contains a list of the currently opened textures.
 You can select multiple of them to show them all at the same time in the central widget.
 - Export: In this dock, you can select which maps you want to export, and if you want to export directly in the location of the original sprite (Export button) or to a specified folder (Export to.. button).
 This makes a batch export, exporting maps of all textures.